sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 The following commands are available.:
 - `connectors`: This command is a CLI interface for the SaaS Connectivity platform.
 The CLI is the best way to create and manage SaaS connectors within your tenant.
 For more information about the `connectors` command, refer to the CLI [Connectors guide](https://developer.sailpoint.com/idn/tools/cli/connectors).
 For more information about the SaaS Connectivity platform, refer to [SaaS Connectivity](https://developer.sailpoint.com/idn/docs/saas-connectivity).
+- `search`: Run this command to access IDN search functionality within the CLI.
+For more information about the `search` command, refer to the CLI [Search guide](https://developer.sailpoint.com/idn/tools/cli/search).
+For more information about search in IDN, refer to [Search](https://developer.sailpoint.com/idn/api/v3/search).
+- `set`:
+- `spconfig`:
 - `transforms`: This command is a CLI interface that makes it easy to create, manage, and test transforms.
 For more information about the `transforms` command, refer to the CLI [Transforms guide](https://developer.sailpoint.com/idn/tools/cli/transforms).
 For more information about transforms, refer to [Transforms](https://developer.sailpoint.com/idn/docs/transforms).

 ## GitHub